 Teaching people religion is an educational activity focused on the teaching and learning of religion and utilising a range of learning processes and resources.
 Teaching people to be religious is identified with the religious life of the school and is a faith development activity focused on nurturing the religious, spiritual and faith growth of students.

-and learning, teachers provide each learner with the opportunity to achieve.
+A scope and sequence provide direction and clarity for teachers at all year levels.
+Through their teaching and learning, teachers provide each learner with the opportunity to achieve.